yakomaxa/fetch_afdb_pymol/README.md

 ``af A0A452S449``

-# dependdency
+# Dependency

 afdb.py requires  BeautifulSoup to show the Uniprot fasta information.

-afdb_noBS.py is reduced version which does not require BautifulSoup but does not show Uniprot information (just fetches model)
+afdb_noBS.py is a reduced version which does not require BautifulSoup but does not show Uniprot information (just fetches model)

 This script is modification of the ``fetch`` command from PyMOL source code.